delaneydow/ECE558_Pyramid_Blending/README.md

 Welcome to Pyramid Blending!
 To get started, please review the following:

 1. Program Structure
    The main contents are found in the ImageBlender/ImageBlender folder of the main repository.
 Within this folder, the main files of the program are gui.py, helper.py, main.py, and pyramid.py.
+The requirements.txt file details all of the required package information used for this program.
+This emphasizes minimum package versions.

    a) gui.py